 Plants that bloom on a single stem should not be pinched.
 Single flowered sunflowers and cockscomb celosias, ornamental kale, stock and flowering bulbs such as daffodils and tulips should not be pinched.

 When to Pinch

 There’s no one-size-fits-all rule about when to pinch flowering plants, but it’s a good idea to do it before they develop their first buds.
-For most plants, this is when they are 20-40cm tall with 4 to 5 sets of true leaves.
+For most plants, this is when they are 20-40cm tall with at least 4 to 5 sets of true leaves.

 If your plants have already formed flowers it’s still OK to pinch them, you’ll just lose a couple of buds or flowers in the process.
 Similarly, it’s fine to pinch out the plants if they’ve already started to form side branches or shoots.

 The pinching technique couldn’t be simpler - often the hardest part is taking the leap of faith that the process will result in stronger plants and more flowers.

 Do your pinching on a dry, sunny day that’s not too hot or windy; this will increase the chances of the cuts you make healing over well and reduce stress on the plants while they recover.
 Using sharp, clean snips or secateurs, cut off the top 10cm or so of the main stem of the plant, making the cut just above a set of leaves.
 Discard the prunings in your compost or green bin.